 The Company has a 401(k) retirement savings plan in which substantially all of its employees may participate.
 The plan includes a provision for the Company to match a percentage of the employee's contributions at a rate determined by the Company's Board of Directors.
-In 2021, 2020 and 2019 the Company's contributions were approximately \$9.0 million, \$8.9 million and \$8.7 million, respectively.
-The increase in each of the years was due to increased employee participation in the plan.
+In 2022, 2021 and 2020 the Company's contributions were approximately \$12.9 million, \$9.0 million and \$8.9 million, respectively.
+The increase in the Company's matching contributions in 2022 was due to changes, approved by the Company's Board of Directors, to the rate of Company match as well as increased participation in the plan.
+The increase in 2021 was due to increased employee participation in the plan.